Morton Feldman: Biography

 Through Cage, Feldman met many other prominent figures in the New York arts scene, among them Jackson Pollock, Philip Guston and Frank O'Hara.
-He found inspiration in the paintings of the abstract expressionists, and in the 1970s wrote a number of pieces around 20 minutes in length, including Rothko Chapel (1971, written for the building of the same name, which houses paintings by Mark Rothko) and For Frank O'Hara (1973).
+He found inspiration in abstract expressionist painting, and in the 1970s wrote a number of pieces around 20 minutes in length, including Rothko Chapel (1971; written for the building of the same name, which houses paintings by Mark Rothko) and For Frank O'Hara (1973).
 In 1977, he wrote the opera Neither with original text by Samuel Beckett.

-Feldman was commissioned to compose the score for Jack Garfein's 1961 film Something Wild, but after hearing the music for the opening scene, in which a character (played by Carroll Baker, incidentally also Garfein's wife) is raped, the director promptly withdrew his commission, opting to enlist Aaron Copland instead.
-The director's reaction was said to be, "My wife is being raped and you write celesta music?"
+Feldman was commissioned to compose the score for Jack Garfein's 1961 film Something Wild, but after hearing Feldman's music for the opening scene, in which a character (played by Garfein's wife Carroll Baker) is raped, the director promptly withdrew his commission, opting to enlist Aaron Copland instead.
+Garfein's reaction was said to be, "My wife is being raped and you write celesta music?"

-Feldman's music "changed radically" in 1970, moving away from graphic and arhythmic notation systems and toward rhythmic precision.
-The first piece of this new period was a short, 55-measure work, "Madame Press Died Last Week at Ninety", dedicated to his childhood piano teacher, Vera Maurina Press.
+Feldman's music "changed radically" in 1970, moving away from graphic and arhythmic notation systems in favor of rhythmic precision.
+The first piece of this new period was a short, 55-measure work, "Madame Press Died Last Week at Ninety", dedicated to his childhood piano teacher.

-In 1973, at the age of 47, Feldman became the Edgard Varèse Professor (a title of his own devising) at the University at Buffalo.
-Until then, Feldman had earned his living as a full-time employee at the family textile business in New York's garment district.
-In addition to teaching at SUNY Buffalo, Feldman held residencies during the mid-1980s at the University of California, San Diego.
+In 1973, at age 47, Feldman became the Edgard Varèse Professor of Music Composition (a title of his own devising) at the University at Buffalo in Buffalo, New York; until then, he had earned his living as a full-time employee at the family textile business in Manhattan's Garment District.
+Feldman also held residencies at the University of California, San Diego in the 1980s.

-Later, he began to produce very long works, often in one continuous movement, rarely shorter than half an hour in length and often much longer.
-These include Violin and String Quartet (1985, around 2 hours), For Philip Guston (1984, around four hours) and, most extreme, the String Quartet II (1983, over six hours long without a break).
-These pieces typically maintain a very slow developmental pace and are mostly very quiet.
-Feldman said that quiet sounds had begun to be the only ones that interested him.
-In a 1982 lecture, he asked: "Do we have anything in music for example that really wipes everything out?
+Late in his career, Feldman produced a number of very long works, rarely shorter than half an hour and often much longer.
+These include Violin and String Quartet (1985, around 2 hours), For Philip Guston (1984, around four hours), and String Quartet II (1983, over six hours long without a break).
+These pieces typically maintain a very slow developmental pace and a very quiet dynamic range.
+Feldman said at the time that quiet sounds had become the only ones that interested him; in a 1982 lecture, he asked: "Do we have anything in music for example that really wipes everything out?
 That just cleans everything away?"

 Feldman married the Canadian composer Barbara Monk shortly before his death.
-He died of pancreatic cancer in 1987 at his home in Buffalo, New York.
+He died of pancreatic cancer on September 3, 1987, at his home in Buffalo.